Control Flow

 While Loops

-EZ uses as_long_as instead of while for condition-based loops.
+EZ uses as_long_as for condition-based loops. while is an alias — both are valid.

 The loop continues as long as the condition is true.